Home

 • Canonical tags: Prevent issues with duplicate content

-Can dynamic websites also be optimized for AI, LLMs and AI overviews?
+Can dynamic websites also be optimised for AI, LLMs and AI overviews?

-Yes, dynamic websites can be optimized for LLMs and AI overviews.
-This area is known as Generative Engine Optimization (GEO) or Answer Engine Optimization (AEO).
+Yes, dynamic websites can be optimised for LLMs and AI overviews.
+This area is known as Generative Engine Optimisation (GEO) or Answer Engine Optimisation (AEO).

 The prerequisite is that the content is clearly structured, semantically enriched and technically discoverable.
 The aim is to be cited or used in AI-generated answers and overviews (e.g. ChatGPT, Google AI Overviews).